Ulyanovsk Institute of Civil Aviation: History

 In December 1974 it was decided to create "Comecon Civil Aviation Centre"(Центр ГА СЭВ).
 Firstly it was decided to build Training Laboratories, an Aviation Training Centre and a Hotel.
 On the next turn it was planned to build a Medical Centre, Gym, Swimming Pool, etc. In the beginning of 1983 the building of the Centre's main objectives was completed.

 In this period Il-62, Il-76, Il-86 and Yak-42 pilot training started.
 From 1980 to 1985 more than 15 thousand aviation specialists from 40 countries were trained.
-In 1985 when the Civil Aviation Centre of Comecon was celebrating its 50th Anniversary, it was awarded with the Order of Friendship of Peoples.
+In 1985 when the Civil Aviation Centre of Comecon was celebrating its 50th anniversary, it was awarded with the Order of Friendship of Peoples.

 In 1983 The Museum of Civil Aviation of the USSR was organised in Comecon Civil Aviation Centre.
-Besides 4 galleries with approximately 7000 exhibits and documents, 28 aeroplanes and helicopters are standing in the open air, including the first passenger aircraft Tu-104 and the first supersonic passenger aircraft Tu-144.

 Due to the USSR's demise, Higher Civil Aviation schools based in Aktobe and Kirovograd were left outside Russia.
 As the result there was a problem of air crew training with higher professional education for the airlines of Russia.
 To solve that problem, in October 1992 it was decided to reform "Comecon Civil Aviation Centre" into the "Ulyanovsk Higher Civil Aviation School".

-In 1994 an ATC training started.

-In 1995 an extramural studying form started.

 In 1998 the first "pilots-engineers" and "air traffic controllers-engineers" graduated from UHCAS.

-In 2000 a Search-and-Rescue specialists' and managers' training course started.

 In February 2013 there were 1030 cadet-pilots studying.
 137 pilots graduated in 2013, and in 2014 the figure was 188 pilots.